psidex/CustomBangSearch/README.md

 A browser extension to use custom DuckDuckGo-like bangs directly from the address bar.

+// TODO: Some level of support for using the DDG bangs.

 ## Demo

 TODO: New, good demo.
 Video and basic explainer image.